LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Introduction

 \subsubsection{Main Contributions:}

-1) We formulate speech-to-segmentation as a detection-driven, prompt-based learning paradigm that integrates automatic speech recognition, clinical NLP, grounding models, and medical segmentation within a unified, parameter-efficient framework.
-2) We introduce a LoRA-based adaptation strategy for text-conditioned grounding in brain MRI and systematically analyze its impact through ablations on rank selection and injection location.
-3) We demonstrate robust generalization across datasets through out-of-distribution evaluation on 554 Kaggle MRI cases \cite{kaggle_mri_bbox} and radiologist-guided testing with 12 German dictations, highlighting the practical applicability of the proposed speech-to-segmentation pipeline.
+1) A unified speech-to-segmentation framework integrating ASR, clinical NLP, vision-language grounding, and medical segmentation.
+2) Systematic analysis of LoRA adaptation for MRI-specific grounding, with ablations on rank and injection location.
+3) Demonstration of robust out-of-distribution evaluation on 554 Kaggle MRI cases \cite{kaggle_mri_bbox} and radiologist-guided testing with German dictations, highlighting the practical applicability of the proposed speech-to-segmentation pipeline.